darkred/Userscripts/README.md

 This repo contains my userscripts.

+The scripts work and are tested with Tampermonkey and Violentmonkey.
+Greasemonkey -any version- is not supported (the scripts might work, but are not tested).

 ### Userscripts

 - [Blabbermouth - generate timestamps and add link to the fb comments area](https://github.com/darkred/Userscripts/tree/master/Blabbermouth_-_generate_timestamps_and_add_link_to_the_FB_comments_area#readme) - (blabbermouth cd/dvd reviews and news pages) Generates the missing timestamps or converts the existing ones in relative format, and adds link to the fb comments area